 Parent orientations are conducted individually.
 Separate, age-appropriate orientations are recommended for children to increase their comfort when coming to Safe Haven.
 Safe Haven will try to provide services that comply with court-ordered parenting time schedules.
 However, Safe Haven staff and facility availability will, ultimately, determine services offered.
 Safe Haven staff will work with both parents separately to determine a schedule for supervised visitations or safe exchanges that fits with the parents' schedules.
 Parents have staggered arrival and departure times and use separate entrances to the buildings to ensure that they do not have any visual or auditory contact with each other while at Safe Haven.
 All visits and exchanges are supervised by specially trained Safe Haven staff.

 Safe Haven makes every effort to accommodate the schedules of parents, children and court orders when scheduling visits and exchanges.
-At times, schedules and court orders may have to be adjusted to fit with Center hours, staff availability, and other previously scheduled visits and exchanges at the Safe Haven Center.
+At times, schedules and court orders may have to be adjusted to fit with Safe Haven hours, staff availability, and other previously scheduled visits and exchanges.
 Parents should expect to wait approximately one week after both orientations are completed before the initial visit or exchange occurs.

 Who uses Safe Haven?

-Families use Safe Haven for a variety of reasons ranging from general conflict between parents, to reunification after long periods of absence of a parent, to past occurrences of domestic abuse, stalking, or sexual abuse.
+Families use Safe Haven for a variety of reasons ranging from general conflict between parents, to reunification after long periods of absence, to past occurrences of domestic abuse, stalking, or sexual abuse.
 At Safe Haven, parents never see or interact with each other.
-All scheduling of visits and exchanges is done through Safe Haven staff, easing the stress on parents and on kids who often get caught in the middle of conflict between their parents.
+All scheduling of visits and exchanges, and communication about children's needs, is done through Safe Haven staff, easing the stress on parents and on kids who often get caught in the middle of conflict between their parents.